o-sam-o/Battleship-AI/README.md

 ### AI Type

- - When in attack mode ignore orientations where the ship couldnt fit
  - Grid based attack
  - Statistical analysis
  - Machine learning or neural network backed AI

 ### Placement Strategies

- - Random horizontal only
- - Random vertical only
  - Random but never touching
  - Random edges only
  - Random clumped together